CodaMail

 The Nuclear Option: Permanent Destruction

 In extreme situations, you might want to ensure certain emails can never be read again by anyone - including yourself.
-By destroying the private key used to encrypt those messages, you make them permanently unreadable.
+By destroying the private key used to decrypt those messages, you make them permanently unreadable.
 The encrypted data might still exist, but without the key, it's just meaningless scrambled text.

 This nuclear option provides a level of security that's impossible with traditional email systems.
 Once a key is destroyed, there's no back door, no recovery option, and no way to decrypt those messages ever again.